Compensation framework for the Board of Directors

-The fees for the Board of Directors are approved by the AGM in advance of the term of office for which the Board of Directors are elected.
+The aggregate maximum amount of compensation for the members of the Board of Directors is approved by the AGM in advance of the term of office for which the Board of Directors are elected.
 The Board of Directors receive no variable or performance-based compensation.
 The fee level for each Board member, subject to their re-election, is reviewed annually to ensure that it remains appropriate.

-Group fees for the members of the Board of Directors are delivered 60% in cash, and a mandatory 40% in Swiss Re Ltd shares, with a four-year blocking period.
+Fees for the members of the Board of Directors are delivered 60% in cash and 40% in Swiss Re Ltd shares, with a four-year blocking period.